 Keep your eyes peeled for the friendly sea lions that call Monterey Bay home and visit the historic Carmel Mission for a slice of tranquility and authentic architecture.

-Named as one of the Seven Wonders of the Modern World and constructed in 1933, the Golden Gate Bridge connects San Francisco to Marin County.
+Named one of the Seven Wonders of the Modern World and constructed in 1933, the Golden Gate Bridge connects San Francisco to Marin County.
 Cycling from one side to the other is a leisurely and scenic experience, suitable for the whole family.

-California is famed for its wine, so why not take a day trip to grape country and check out the sun-blushed vineyards for yourself.
+California is famed for its wine, so why not take a day trip to the grape country and check out the sun-blushed vineyards for yourself.
 The rolling hills surrounding the Napa and Sonoma Valleys are awash with green leaves and ripe fruit, making for the perfect day trip from bustling San Francisco.

-You’ll get to tour wineries and explore the vineyards, learning about the grape to glass process from your expert guide.
+You’ll get to tour wineries and explore the vineyards, learning about the grape-to-glass process from your expert guide.
 The best bit is of course the tastings, with vintages from both big-name brands and smaller family-run estates.
 Soak it all up with lunch in Sonoma’s historic plaza.